Edo-Tokyo Museum 江戸東京博物館

 Tokyo life for the average citizen, from the Edo period to the modern day

 Don't be fooled by the stark building—the immersive museum known as the Edo-Tokyo Museum is full of local color.
 Take a journey from Tokyo's origins to the present day with life-sized models, art and interactive zones.

 You can get to the museum by train and a short walk.

 Located right near Ryogoku Kokugikan , the massive building is hard to miss.

-The museum is a three-minute walk from Ryogoku Station's Sobu Line platforms, and is connected directly to the Oedo Line section.
+The museum is a three-minute walk from Ryogoku Station's west exit via the JR Sobu Line, and it is 1 minute walk from Ryogoku Station on the Oedo Line.

 The history of the capital

 For centuries Tokyo has been the center of Japan's politics and economics.
 Even back when it was known as Edo, the city already had a million inhabitants, making it one of the world's biggest cities at the time.
 Instead of focusing on warlords and emperors, this immersive museum reveals the daily life of Edo (and later Tokyo) citizens.